SamPearson/game-engine/readme.txt

 	Setting the game up:
-The game itself stores all external functions in .h files, so it can be compiled thusly: g++ main.c `allegro-config --libs`
+The game itself stores all external functions in .h files, so it can be compiled with the following command: g++ main.c `allegro-config --libs`

-The map editor holds external functions in other .c files, so they all must be compiled as well: g++ *.c `allegro-config --libs'

 All testing so far has been done in a linux environment.
 The game should work in any OS provided that a recent enough